jessemillar/deserted-island-devops-notes/bridge-construction-kit.md

 - Their username is a SQL injection string (lol)
 - "Security isn't a blocker.
 It's integral."
+- We are all on the same team working toward the same goals
+	- We can do better, by ourselves and with each other
+- Sounds like Heroku (at least Ian's team) has a really good developer culture with healthy inter-team communication

 ## Root Cause Analysis